vedran-/VoiceCommander/README.md

 1. **Start the application**: Launch the application using the command above
 2. **Select a microphone**: Choose your preferred audio input device from the dropdown
 3. **Start speaking**: The application will automatically transcribe your speech
+4. **Use Push to Talk**: Click the Push to Talk button when you want to speak and click it again when done
-4. **Use LLM commands**: Speak commands to control the application or perform tasks
+5. **Use LLM commands**: Speak commands to control the application or perform tasks
-5. **Toggle features**: Use the buttons in the UI to toggle features like muting or automatic paste
+6. **Toggle features**: Use the buttons in the UI to toggle features like muting or automatic paste

 ## UI Controls

 - **Stop/Start Transcription**: Pause or resume the audio transcription
+- **Push to Talk**: Toggle between push-to-talk and voice-activated modes
 - **Mute/Unmute LLM**: Toggle the LLM response on or off
 - **Enable/Disable Paste**: Toggle automatic pasting of transcribed text
 - **Reset Chat**: Clear the chat history and start a new conversation